archits/linuxShell/README.md

-Assignment 1 - Part 2
 02/02/2015
 Author: Archit Sood

 Summary:
-The submitted program tries to emulate the UNIX Shell.
+The program tries to emulate the UNIX Shell.

-Files Submuitted :
+Files:
 	1. Source Code: my_shell.c
-	2. Executable: my_shell
 	3. Makefile
-	4. README_part2.txt (This file)
+	4. README.txt

 Instructions to run:
 	1. Unizip the files in desired directory.
 	2. Open the terminal and make sure that you are in the same directory as step 1.
-For example "cd sfuhome/300".
+For example "cd home/myshell".
 	3. Once in the correct directory, type "make" in terminal.
 The code should compile now and  terminal should display "	gcc -o my_shell my_shell.c".
 	4. After an error free complition, type "make run" in the terminal.
 	5. A prompt is displayed.
 For example "archits_shell$> "